nuxt/docs/en/guide/plugins.md

 }
 ```

-Then, I can import `axios` anywhere without having to worry about making the bundle bigger!
+Then, we can import `axios` anywhere without having to worry about making the bundle bigger!

 ## Vue Plugins